GBPUSD Technical Analysis - Playing the range | Forexlive

 Upcoming Events

-Today the only notable events on the agenda are the UK GDP and the US PPI data.
+Today, the only notable events will be the UK Retail Sales and the University of Michigan Consumer Sentiment survey.